-Current and Future Demand: According to the data provided it appears that our region's demand is projected to decrease slightly (2%) over the next five years.
-However, national (5.3%) and state (4.4%) trends predict growth in demand for administrative assistants.
-The median salary of \$14.70 per hour should continue to attract students to this field.
-Although many offices are becoming automated, many duties of administrative professionals cannot be automated.
-Skilled administrative assistants will continue to play key roles in all types of offices.
-Advisory Committee Feedback: The program typically receives 5-10 calls from area offices requesting students for part-time and/or temporary hire.
+Current and Future Demand: According to the data provided it appears that our region's demand is projected to increase significantly (6.4%) over the next five years.
+National (7.9%) and state (7.7%) trends predict even more growth in demand.
+The median salary of \$18.01 per hour should continue to attract students to this field.
+Advisory Committee Feedback: The program typically receives 1-2 calls from area offices requesting students for part-time and/or temporary hire.
 Some of these requests culminate in full time employment for students.
-Advisory Board program improvement recommendations are to continue to keep software up-to-date and possibly explore certifications such as MOUS, CAP, CPS, etc. Student Enrollment Trends: Student enrollment has increased through 2010 and has remained relatively steady since then.
+Advisory Board program improvement recommendations are to continue to keep software up-to-date and possibly explore certifications such as MOUS.
+Student Enrollment Trends: Student enrollment has shown significant increases that appear to be inaccurate.
 We project future enrollment to remain constant or increase based on salaries for such positions.